jukfloyd/testRepo/pres.md

 1. When requirements are not clearly defined

 >Many times, a client has a general idea of the product to develop, but he does not have clear or well-defined details of how it must be.
-Not having a clear definition of the requirements has several consequences.
+This has several consequences.

 >One of them is that it is practically impossible to make an estimation of the time and costs that would allow us to approach the project as a Fixed Price.
 Secondly, if the requirements are not defined, it is expected that, there will be a large number of changes during the development, which would make the use of a more traditional methodology more difficult.